 • Those who need education, advocacy, problem solving

-One example of when to call a care manager is when a family wants an independent analysis of a senior’s current living situation and whether enough supports are there.
-A care manager may recommend changes to the home, suggest adding home heath care or even tackle difficult conversations such as whether the senior should continue driving.
-A care manager is also a trusted companion that can make sure a senior’s social life and interests are maintained even with the challenges of aging.
+One example of when to involve care management is when a family wants an independent analysis of a senior’s current living situation and whether enough supports are there.
+Care management may lead to recommended changes to the home, suggest adding home heath care or even tackle difficult conversations such as whether the senior should continue driving.
+A care manager as part of the care management service is also a trusted companion that can make sure a senior’s social life and interests are maintained even with the challenges of aging.

 Clients pay care managers hourly and care managers dedicate themselves to putting the strengths, needs, goals and preferences of the client into a formalized plan of care.
 They can tackle single issues, such as advising and accompanying seniors touring retirement communities or assisted living communities.
 Or for clients who need extensive help, they can start with getting proper assistance with advance directives, coordinating banking or budgeting issues, coordinating in home care or stepping in to a crisis situation and collaborating on a holistic plan to stabilize the senior.